-1 111 miles and 1 cm 2021 22 101 cm of 111 cm 20 , and a unit committees accommon of thom:
+This is a second of the second

 Board Rs.
 1,000/-

 Audit Committee

-Nomination and Remuneration Committee ]
+Nomination and Remuneration Committee]

 Stakeholders Relationship Committee Rs.
 1,000/-

 Corporate Social Responsibility Committee

 Finance Committee

-Separate Meeting of the Independent Directors ]
+Separate Meeting of the Independent Directors]

 The details of remuneration paid /payable to the Executive Directors and Whole time Directors and Sitting Fees paid/ payable to Non-Executive Directors as at 31-03-2022 are given hereunder:-